BiteenMatlab/SMALL-LABS/README.md

 ## Contributing

-1. Please inform me before making any changes, then follow the directions below:
+Please inform us (isaacoff@umich.edu) before making any changes, then follow the directions below:
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`